JBEI/edd/docs/Releasing.md

 ### Operations in `git` repository

-For Major (N+1.0.0) or Minor (X.N+1.0) versions, create a date-stamped release branch from `master` for the release-candidate.
-For example, if starting a 4.0.0 release series on July 1st, 2019; a branch named `release/20190701` is started from `master`.
+For Major (N+1.0.0) or Minor (X.N+1.0) versions, create a date-stamped release branch from `trunk` for the release-candidate.
+For example, if starting a 4.0.0 release series on July 1st, 2019; a branch named `release/20190701` is started from `trunk`.
 Commits working toward a final release artifact get added to this branch.

 For Bugfix (X.Y.N+1) versions, add commits to the Major/Minor release branch.